Lots of absolute toss is written about the first home buyer in Australia.

 For the most part, we will leave our children (and probably our grandchildren too) worse off, economically, than we are.

-We are the first generation, in this country, to achieve such a feat.
+We are the first generation, in over 200 years in this country, to achieve such a feat.

 Little wonder why they the younger generation are starting protest?